r-winkler/hangloosers-website/README.md

 * Cloudflare is used as nameserver which makes the website faster, safer and smarter
 * js scripts and css files are minimized (npm i -g minifiy)
 * Additional Js, CSS and HTML files are minimized by cloudflare
-* Browser Caching is provided by cloudflare and set to 8 days
+* Browser Caching is provided by cloudflare and set to 8 days (additional page rule is configured to cache everything)